MacMurray Centre - 3 MacMurray Road Remuera 1050 Auckland 09-5501080

 Cambridge Specialist Centre - 21 Hamilton Road Cambridge 07-4444600

-Regurgitation means the backward movement of stomach contents up the oesophagus (the "swallowing tube").
+Gastroesophageal reflux means the backward movement of stomach contents up the oesophagus (the "swallowing tube").
 This can take place only in the lower part of the oesophagus or reach up to the mouth or even the nose.
 Reflux often includes the release of the material from the mouth, as in infants who "spit up."

-When regurgitated stomach material comes out of the mouth, it is often mistaken for vomiting, and may look exactly like vomiting.
-But technically, and medically speaking, vomiting is more forceful and uncomfortable.
-It usually includes nausea, retching, and gagging prior to the actual vomit.
+When regurgitated stomach material comes out of the mouth, it is often mistaken for vomiting, but technically, and medically speaking, vomiting is a complex mechanism that includes nausea, retching, and gagging prior to the actual vomit.

-The evidence is that no matter what you do, functional infant regurgitation gets better by itself by the end of the first year in nearly all of those who have it.
+The evidence is that no matter what you do, physiologic reflux gets better by itself by the end of the first year in nearly all of those who have it.

-It makes no difference whether the stomach contents come out the mouth, the nose, or both.
-Also, the apparent forcefulness of the material coming out cannot set apart functional regurgitation from non-functional diseases.
+It makes no difference whether the spill comes out the mouth, the nose, or both.
+Also, the apparent forcefulness of the material cannot, by itself, set apart physiologic from non-physiologic condition.

 Projectile (or forceful) vomiting occurs in some serious conditions.
 But projectile regurgitation that looks like vomiting is also commonly seen in functional infant regurgitation.